-If you’re looking to raise your pre-seed or seed round, the DocSend Fundraising Network offers a way to get your deck in front of investors with a personal introduction.
+If you’re looking to raise your Pre-seed, Seed, or Series A round, the DocSend Fundraising Network offers a way to get your deck in front of investors with a personal introduction.
 Based on our initial learnings from founders who’ve gotten positive traction via the DFN, here’s our top advice on how to help your DFN application.

 1. Be ready to meet with an investor in the next two weeks

 The DocSend Fundraising Network is set up to facilitate introductions between founders who are actively fundraising and investors that can write a lead check.
 That means when you apply to the DFN you need to be prepared to meet with an investor in the next two weeks.
 We know the timing of your fundraise is important, so make sure you’re applying to the DFN at the right time.

 We recommend that your business and deck are in a place that’s investor ready.
 This should also mean that you’ve already gotten some feedback from investors or founders in your network.
 We’re currently only reviewing submissions once for the DFN.
 So, if you think your deck needs work or you’re waiting on a new customer to close to help your traction numbers, you should probably hold off as you won’t be able to resubmit.